By Tim Lambert

 In 1940 Stalin forced Romania to surrender the eastern province of Bessarabia to Russia.
-Furthermore Hitler forced the Romanians to give Northern Transylvania to Hungary and to give other territory to Bulgaria.
-As a result of giving away so much territory King Carol became very unpopular and he was forced to abdicate in favour of his son Michael.
-However Michael had little power.
-Marshall Ion Anontescu made himself fascist dictator of Romania and he called himself Conducator or leader.
+Furthermore, Hitler forced the Romanians to give Northern Transylvania to Hungary and to give other territories to Bulgaria.
+As a result of giving away so much territory, King Carol became very unpopular and he was forced to abdicate in favor of his son Michael.
+However, Michael had little power.
+Marshal Ion Antonescu made himself a fascist dictator of Romania and he called himself Conducator or leader.
 In June 1941 under Antonescu Romania joined the German invasion of Russia, partly to regain Bessarabia.

 During the Second World War Jews and Gypsies from Romania were deported and murdered.

 However from 1943 Germany was losing the war.
 Finally, on 23 August 1944 Antonescu was removed in a coup.
 Romania then changed sides and declared war on Germany.
 By the end of October 1944 Germans and Hungarians were driven out of Transylvania, which became part of Romania again.